Okay, thanks for reminding me of that because I'll keep reminding me of that.

 I bet his parents are so proud.

-The uh ACLU, no, it's not a kilt.
+The ACLU, no, it's not a kilt.

-Uh the ACLU announced the deal yesterday.
+The ACLU announced a deal yesterday.

 He said, I'm happy to be able to wear skirts again to bring attention again.

-We were talking about school yesterday and why so many boys don't do well in it.
+We're talking about school yesterday and why so many boys don't do well in it.

 Now, this is interesting, too.

-You know this this guy, what's his name?
+You know, this guy, what's his name?

-Uh James Fry, the recovering drug and alcoholic, drug addict, and alcoholic went on Oprah promoted a big book and all that.
+James Fry, the recovering drug and alcoholic, drug addict, and alcohol.

-And then people came out and said, nah, he's is he's fabricating a lot of the experiences he had, some of the wisdom in there makes sense, but he's fabricating something.
+And then people came out and said, no, he's fabricating a lot of the experiences he had.

-So Oprah, he goes on Larry King with his mother, I guess, uh somebody, and Oprah calls in to defend the book.
+So Oprah, he goes on Larry King with his mother, I guess, somebody, and Oprah calls in to defend the book.

 Well, a Seattle federal court lawsuit has been filed seeking damages on behalf of consumers who bought this book for the lost time they spent reading it.